nonomal/kula/README.md

 - Alert system for clock sync, low entropy, and system overload
 - Modern aesthetics with light/dark theme support
 - Optional AI assistant powered by a local Ollama model (see below)
+- Prometheus exporter endpoint for scraping into existing observability stacks

 ### AI Assistant